-In addition, there are a number of statutory provisions, regulations, Executive Orders, and memoranda of understanding that govern the construction of new Federal buildings or major renovations to Federal buildings.
-These include, but are not limited to, Executive Order 13514 (74 FR 52117 (October 8, 2009)); sections 323, 433, 434, and 523 of EISA 2007; Executive Order 13423 (72 FR 3919 (January 26, 2007)); the Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings originally adopted in the Federal Leadership in High Performance and Sustainable Buildings MOU; section 109 of the Energy Policy Act of 2005 (Pub.
-L. 109-58); and 10 CFR Parts 433 and 435.
-Today’s final rule does not supplant other applicable legal requirements for new Federal buildings or major renovations to Federal buildings.

 II.
-Summary of the Rule

-A. Summary of the Final Rule
+Summary of the Proposed Rule

+This SNOPR addresses requirements for new construction and major renovations of Federal commercial and high-rise residential buildings, as well as Federal low-rise residential buildings.
+The following is an overview of each section of today’s SNOPR, including any relevant changes from the proposal as provided in the October 15, 2010 NOPR.
+(75 FR 63404; “2010 Proposed Rule”)

-Regulatory Scheme
+A. Regulatory Scheme

-To improve the clarity of the Federal building energy efficiency standards, both 10 CFR Part 433 and 10 CFR Part 435 were reorganized in the final Sustainable Design rulemaking with new section numbering, utilizing three subparts.
-Subpart A contains the energy efficiency requirements, including solar water heating.
-Subpart B contains the sustainable design requirements.
-Today’s rule provides the contents of Subpart C – the fossil fuel-generated energy consumption requirements.
+In this SNOPR, DOE is proposing to address the contents of Subpart B of both 10 CFR parts 433 and 435 – the fossil fuel-generated energy consumption requirements.

+In addition, this rule proposes to amend the term “life-cycle cost-effective” to tie the definition of life-cycle cost-effectiveness closer to the four life cycle cost methodologies set out in subpart A of 10 CFR part 436.

-Overall Basis for the Rule
+Overall Basis for the Rulemaking

-The underlying requirements for today’s final rule are based on the requirements in Section 433 of EISA 2007.
+The underlying requirements for this rulemaking are based on the requirements in Section 433 of EISA 2007.
 The statute requires that covered Federal buildings be designed so that the fossil fuel-generated energy consumption of the buildings is reduced, as compared with such energy consumption by a similar building in fiscal year 2003 (as measured by Commercial Buildings Energy Consumption Survey or Residential Energy Consumption Survey data from DOE’s Energy Information Administration), by the percentage specified in the following table:

 Fiscal Year Percentage Reduction